 For questions or concerns relating to privacy, please email privacy@Dstillery.com.
 Alternatively, you may contact us at the address below:

 Attn: Privacy Officer

-If you are not satisfied with our response you can contact TRUSTe here.
+If you are located outside the European Union and Switzerland and are not satisfied with our response you can contact TRUSTe here.
 TRUSTe will then serve as a liaison with Dstillery to resolve your concerns.

 Privacy Complaints by European Union and Swiss Citizens